saurabhkaul/kopsi-200-pcap-parser/README.md

 `cargo run --release` for default ordering of packets.

-or
+or pass the flag "-r" like

 `cargo run --release --  -r`

-to order by quote accept time
+_to order by quote accept time_

 The kopsi 200 pcap file is in `test/fixtures`